foundriesio/docs/source/iotfoundry/lwm2m-howto.rst

 .. warning:: **Technology demonstration system only**.

-             While the system described below works as documented, it is **unstable**, and its behavior may change incompatibly in the future.
-It is also **not supported**.
+             While the system described below works as documented, it may be **unstable**, and its behavior may change in the future.

 Overview
 ========

-This page documents how to set up and use a demonstration system containing IoT devices and an IoT gateway, which can publish sensor data from devices to the cloud and perform firmware over the air (FOTA) updates of the device firmware.
+This page documents how to set up and use an end-to-end IoT demonstration system using OMA Lightweight M2M (LWM2M).
+The system contains Zephyr-based IoT devices, an IoT gateway, and a web application, Leshan, that is used as the LWM2M server.
+With Leshan you can issue commands, query data and perform firmware over the air (FOTA) updates on the IoT device(s).

-A block diagram of this system is shown here.
-One or more IoT devices can connect to the network through the same gateway.
+A block diagram of this system is shown here, and though it is not explicitely shown, one or more IoT devices can connect to the network through the same gateway.

 .. figure:: /_static/dm-leshan/lwm2m-system-diagram.svg
    :alt: Device Management with LWM2M System Diagram